seanthw/odoo-barcode-generator/README.md

 ## Key Features

 - **Automated Barcode Creation:** Automatically generates barcodes when a product is created, saving time and reducing manual errors.
+- **Flexible, Variant-First Logic:** Prioritizes a variant's own internal reference or attributes for barcode generation, falling back to the main product template's reference.
 - **Configurable Mappings:** Barcode generation rules (for category, brand, and product) are fully configurable through the Odoo UI.
 No code changes are needed to add new product types or brands.
 - **Robust Sequencing:** Uses Odoo's native `ir.sequence` to ensure unique, conflict-free barcode generation, even in a multi-user environment.
-- **Bulk Actions:** Provides server actions to generate or clear barcodes for multiple products at once from the product list view.
+- **Bulk Actions:** Provides server actions to generate or clear barcodes for multiple products or variants at once from their respective list views.
-- **Structured & Readable Code:** The logic is refactored into small, maintainable methods, making it easy to understand and extend.
-- **Full Product Variant Support:** Automatically generates a unique barcode for each individual product variant based on its specific attributes.
+- **Full Product Variant Support:** Automatically generates a unique barcode for each individual product variant.

 ## How It Works